ojullien/Shell/README.md

 Require a Debian/Ubuntu version of linux and a Bash version ~4.4.

-1. [Download a release](https://github.com/ojullien/Shell/releases) or clone this repository using thsi command: `git clone --recurse-submodules https://github.com/ojullien/Shell`.
+1. [Download a release](https://github.com/ojullien/Shell/releases) or clone this repository using this command: `git clone --recurse-submodules https://github.com/ojullien/Shell`.
 2. Use [scripts/install.sh](https://github.com/ojullien/Shell/tree/master/scripts) to automatically install the project in the /opt/oju/bash folder.
 3. If needed, add `PATH="$PATH:/opt/oju/bash/bin"` to the .profile files.
 4. For each apps in `/opt/oju/bash/app` check out and edit the configuration file named `config.sh`.